ayrat555/cargo-mode/README.md

 (add-hook 'rust-mode-hook 'cargo-minor-mode)
 ```

-Set `compilation-scroll-output` to non-nil to scroll the *cargo-mode* buffer window as output appears.
+Set `compilation-scroll-output` to non-nil to scroll the *cargo-compile-mode* buffer window as output appears.
 The value ‘first-error’ stops scrolling at the first error, and leaves point on its location in the *cargo-mode* buffer.
 For example:

 ```el
 (setq compilation-scroll-output t)
 ```

 By default `cargo-mode` use `comint` mode for compilation buffer.
-Set `cargo-mode-use-comint` to nil to use `compilation` mode instead.
+Set `cargo-mode-use-comint` to nil to disable it.

 ```el
 (use-package cargo-mode